kiegroup/openshift-drools-hacep/README.md

 "ssl.keystore.password"
 and
 "ssl.truststore.password"
-the password used during the generation of the jks file
+the passwords used during the generation of the jks file and the trustore

--in the field
+- in the field
-"bootstrap.servers"
-add the address of the bootstrap.servers exposed in the routes
+"bootstrap.servers" add the address of the bootstrap.servers exposed in the routes